cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

 The `PARTITION BY` and `PARTITION OF` clauses allow you to divide the table into multiple sub-tables (or parts) that, taken together, make up the parent table and share its schema.

-> **Note** Cloudberry Database supports both *classic* and *modern* partitioning syntaxes.
-Refer to [Choosing the Partitioning Syntax](../../admin_guide/ddl/ddl-partition.html#choose) for more information, including guidance on selecting the appropriate syntax for a partitioned table.

 ## Parameters

 GLOBAL | LOCAL